Heroes Battle Bullying!

 Comic books have long been a medium for telling stories to educate and entertain; AWC uses the medium as a teaching tool to discuss issues around bullying and to build skills on how to deal with bullying if it occurs.
 In the AWC universe, superheroes from all backgrounds work together to address issues facing us in schools, workplaces, and society in general.

-This year, we have open workshops in February, March and April!
+This year, we have open workshops in February, March and the Fall season!
 Scroll down for details on how to sign up.

 NYA has loved being a part of this program and helping to give students more confidence in a fun, interesting, and creative way.